What can I do to stay safe when I return to campus?

 What is being done to protect the health and safety of the Drexel community?

 Health and safety protocols have been established across campus, including, but not limited to:

 - Facilitating access to testing and important COVID-19 health information through use of the Drexel Health Checker app (Apple and Android) and web application.

 - Making sure that we identify and trace contacts of infected persons to keep people safe and healthy as well as prevent spreading of the virus.

-- Making sure that campus facilities are cleaned based on current CDC and local health department guidelines.
+- Making sure that campus facilities, including dorms, are cleaned and disinfected based on current CDC and local health department guidelines—including routine cleaning of high-touch surfaces throughout the day—and installing hand sanitizer dispensers in high-traffic areas.